cypress-io/cypress-documentation/source/guides/continuous-integration/gitlab.md

 {% endnote %}

 {% note info %}
-# Using the Cypress Dashboard with GitHub Actions
+# Using the Cypress Dashboard with GitLab CI/CD
 Finally, we tell the to record results to the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %} (using the `CYPRESS_RECORD_KEY` environment variable) in parallel.

 Jobs can be organized by groups and in this job we specify a `group: "UI - Firefox"` to consolidate all runs for these workers in a central location in the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %}.

-# Cypress Real World Example with GitHub Actions
+# Cypress Real World Example with GitLab CI/CD

 A complete CI workflow against multiple browsers, viewports and operating systems is available in the {% url "Real World App (RWA)" https://github.com/cypress-io/cypress-realworld-app %}.